sassafrastech/gather-docs/features/directory.md

 # Directory

-_Click the links below to see lots of screenshots from the system._

 Gather is the central place for all your [member info](assets/screenshots/directory.png).
 Directory features include:

 * Easy photo uploading with drag and drop